 - If you are able to store your files in Google Drive, try the Google Drive Embedder plugin.
 This will be faster to display, and more reliable.

-- If you are looking for the ability to make it difficult to download the full PDF (the old ‘enhanced mode’), please find out more about our new plugin – PDF Embedder Secure.
+- To make it difficult for users to download the full PDF (the old ‘enhanced mode’), please find out more about our new plugin – PDF Embedder Secure.

 Supported file formats include: